 It’s often touted as the great disconnect; the great dilemma.
 We don’t want budget cuts to impact our school kids or teachers, but we don’t want high taxes either.
 We citizens must be stupid and naïve.

 This is not the dilemma it appears to be.
 The myth is that unless revenues are increased, teachers, children, first responders, kitties, little old ladies and (insert sympathetic constituencies here) will suffer.
 That may be true, but it’s not for the reasons often cited.

-It’s pointless to debate whether public schools are overfunded or underfunded, because public schools are fiscally insatiable by design, and by the laws of human nature.
-What if we could shake the paradigm of big, high-cost government building complexes staffed by entrenched government employees, maintained by entrenched government custodians and gardeners, and micro-managed by a bureaucracy of entrenched government overseers from afar?
+It’s pointless to debate whether public schools are overfunded or underfunded, because the current public school model is fiscally insatiable by design, and by the laws of human nature.
+What if we could shake the paradigm of big, costly government building complexes staffed by entrenched government employees, maintained by entrenched government custodians and gardeners, and micro-managed by a bureaucracy of entrenched government overseers from afar?
 Then, maybe we could efficiently provide a quality education to all students that is publicly provided for.

 But perhaps not publicly provided.